Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

-I purchased this timepiece from AMPM24; a subsidiary of SOWATCHES.
-It cost me fifty-nine dollars which works out to about fifty in US funds.
+I purchased this timepiece from AMPM24, a subsidiary of SOWATCHES.
+It cost me 59 dollars, which works out to about 50 in US funds.
 The watch was eligible for free shipping and arrived less than a week later.

-This is an automatic watch and it doesn’t take much to get it ticking.
-The timepiece is big and bold; easily the largest watch in my collection.
+This is an automatic watch, and it doesn’t take much to get it ticking.
+The timepiece is big and bold; it's easily the largest watch in my collection.
 Even on my inordinately skinny wrist, it looks good.

 The date is displayed near the top of the dial.
 The month sub-dial is to the right and the day of the week sub-dial is to the left.
 Pushbuttons located above and below the crown control the date and month.
 A depressed button on the left edge of the case is used to adjust the day of the week.
 All of these buttons feel solid and should operate properly for years.

 Tom Adelstein authored an interesting article concerning KS watches.
 He notes that Liaoning Watch Factory in Andong, China manufactures movements for Kronen & Sohne.
 I removed the back of the watch but could not confirm the manufacturer of the movement.
 Kronen & Sohne is engraved on the rotor, which indicates this mechanism was produced for this specific watch company.

 The band is thick, well constructed, and marked genuine leather.
 After five weeks of constant use, some of the shiny brown coating has rubbed off the loops, but otherwise, the strap has survived well.
 It is composed of either leather or high-quality polyurethane.
 This is not a band you will need to replace right away.